Date: 2017-12-25 (and 2022-12-06)

 The principles above also mean, that the developer of proprietary software has a strong interest in market share.
 He wants to sell as many copies as possible, as that's how he earns money.

 To free software or its developers on the other hand, market share is totally irrelevant.
 Also, the user, who downloads free software (especially without charge) isn't a customer of anybody.
 "The Customer is King" - that may apply to someone, who has bought proprietary software.
 But not to someone, who downloaded free software.
-If he doesn't like it, if the software doesn't do, what he expects from it, if he won't download it again: The free software simply doesn't care.

 Free software doesn't have to look good or be modern either.
 It doesn't have to survive on the market.
 There is no market for it.
 If a free program is that bad, that it doesn't have a single user, it still doesn't care.